Support SUPPORT

 5. Restart the device, and test if the app is functioning correctly.

-6. If the issue persists, follow Play Store issues below.
+6. If the issue persists, follow Play Store issues instead.

 Play Store issues

 Google supports the Play Store app, download service, and billing.
-Most answers can be found on the Google Play Help Center.
-You can also access Google Help on your device.
+Access Google Help on your device:

 1. Open the Play Store app.